obaidullah-miakhil/case-management-saas/README.md

 ### Django

-Apps go in the project directory `case_management`
+Apps go in the project directory `case_management-saas`

 ### Python